z-------------/Abungo/README.md

 After you have everything installed, run `node server` from the Abungo directory.
 Navigate to `http://localhost:3000` in your browser to see it in action.

-You might also want to check it live at http://abungo.jit.su
+You might also want to check it out live at https://abungo.jit.su